-To be "separated" calls for more than simply the relationship going through a rough spot.
-It is only after the point where there is no longer any present intention of maintaining your marriage and your conduct and behavior demonstrates a complete and final break in the marital relationship that you are truly considered "separated."
+To be separated calls for more than simply the relationship going through a rough spot.
+It is only after the point where there is no longer any present intention of maintaining your marriage and your conduct and behavior demonstrates a complete and final break in the marital relationship that you are truly considered separated.

 Even filing for dissolution will not necessarily trigger a separation.
 One case has held that doing so simply showed that the parties were contemplating a possible termination of the marriage, where their conduct and behavior displayed efforts to try reconciliation.

-A lot of facts are required to determine whether parties have "separated" or not.
-When a party says his or her spouse "decided to have a separation" how exactly is that "decision" being manifested?
-Are the parties still pretty much doing all the same things they used to do before the "separation?"
+A lot of facts are required to determine whether parties have separated or not.
+When a party says his or her spouse "decided to have a separation", how exactly is that decision being manifested?
+Are the parties still pretty much doing all the same things they used to do before the separation?
 Are they still sleeping together in the same bed?
 Are they still intimate?
 These are not required for marriage, but if this is still going on it certainly looks like the parties are NOT separated.

 There are no solid rules here, but the best advice is for you to act as if your marriage is in fact over.
 Move out of the house.
 Stop sharing credit cards and bank accounts.
 File separate tax returns.
 Stop socializing together.
-Remember, if it seems like you are still "together," you probably are.